Adrien Saussez

-Adrien Saussez (born 25 August 1991) is a Belgian professional footballer who plays as a goalkeeper for Francs Borains.
+Adrien Saussez (born 25 August 1991) is a Belgian professional footballer who plays as a goalkeeper for Belgian Division 1 club Olympic Charleroi.

 Career

 Saussez started playing football for Mons.
 He became a free agent in July 2015, after the formal bankruptcy of the club.
 In January 2016, he signed with Tubize.
 After six months at the club, he joined Union Saint-Gilloise.

 In November 2021, Saussez signed with Francs Borains after first goalkeeper Maxime Vandermeulen suffered a hip injury.
+In the summer 2024, he moved to Belgian Division 1 club Olympic Charleroi.